thungan1909/likelion_weather_project/README.md

     - [x] b.
 A few specifics like wind, humidity, UV, and the feel like temperature will be shown.
     - [x] c.
 The degree can be changed from C to F and back.
     - [x] d.
 The next three days' weather forecast is available.
     - [x] d.
-Today's detailed information, including the temperature, wind speed, and humidity for each hour, will be displayed.
+A chart will be shown with all of today's specific data, including the temperature, wind speed, and humidity for each hour.
+You can select any item to view it separately.
 - [x] 3.
 In the instances listed below, the website will display an error message toast:
     - [x] a.
 No internet
     - [x] b.
 Location name is incorrect